CM000n/qss/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: 'Suggest an idea what we can do better '
+about: "Suggest an idea what we can do better "
-title: ''
+title: ""
-labels: ':sparkles: enhancement'
+labels: ":sparkles: enhancement"
-assignees: ''
+assignees: ""
 ---

 **Is your enhancement request related to a problem?
 Please describe.**